-The guidelines include criteria for determining which incidents are to be reported to DES.
-When an incident meets these criteria, agencies should report them to DES using the Incident Report Form and email the form to DESRMIncidentReporting@des.wa.gov.
-All incident reports are reviewed by the Loss Prevention Program and the DES Director using these criteria to determine if a review is to be conducted.
-If the Director determines that an incident merits review, the Director will appoint a loss prevention review team.
+The LPRT Program Requirements include criteria for determining which incidents are to be reported to DES.
+When an incident meets these criteria, agencies will report them to DES using the Incident Report Form and email the form to DESRMIncidentReporting@des.wa.gov.
+The DES Loss Prevention Program reviews all incident reports, enters them into the claims database, and reviews them to determine whether an LPRT should convene.

-For questions about the reporting guidelines, the review process or other aspect of this program, contact Lucy Isaki, State Risk Manager at 360-407-8143 or Jean Jelinek, Loss Prevention Program Coordinator at 360-407-8158.
+For questions about the reporting guidelines, the review process or other aspects of this program, contact Jason Siems, State Risk Manager at 360-407-8729 or Jean Jelinek, Loss Prevention Program Coordinator at 360-407-8158.